hasindu2008/slow5lib/docs/slow5_api/slow5_idx_create.md

 `int slow5_idx_create(slow5_file_t *s5p)`

 ## DESCRIPTION
 Creates an index file to a SLOW5 file pointed by *s5p* to enable random access (based on read ID) to the SLOW5 file.
-Overwrites if the index already exists.
+Overwrites if the index file already exists.

 ## RETURN VALUE
 Upon successful completion, `slow5_idx_create()` returns a non-negative integer.
 Otherwise, a negative value is returned.